seqeralabs/wave/CONFIGURATION.md

 - The **`wave.build.cache`** determines the Docker container repository used to cache layers of images built by Wave. *Mandatory*.

 - The **`wave.build.status.delay`** sets the delay between build status checks.
-Its default value is `5s`, providing a reasonable interval for status checks. *Mandatory*.
+Its default value is `5s`, providing a reasonable interval for status checks. *Optional*.

 - The **`wave.build.status.duration`** defines the duration for build status checks.
-Its default value is `1d` (1 day), indicating how long the system should check the build status. *Mandatory*.
+Its default value is `1d` (1 day), indicating how long the system should check the build status. *Optional*.

 - The **`wave.build.public`** indicates whether the Docker container repository is public.
 If set to true, Wave freeze will prefer this public repository over `wave.build.repo`. *Optional*.

 - The **`wave.build.compress-caching`** determines whether to compress cache layers produced by the build process.
-The default is `true`, enabling compression for more efficient storage. *Mandatory*.
+The default is `true`, enabling compression for more efficient storage. *Optional*.

 ### Spack configuration for wave build process